 Get Mindful to Fight Sensitivity

 You can’t control what other people are going to do, what is coming or what has already happened.
 The more time you spend in the present moment, living in the now, the less likely you will feel like Velcro when fearful thoughts or experiences attempt to invade.
-Guided relaxation, hypnosis, mediation and yoga all helped me develop my mindful muscles.
+Guided relaxation, hypnosis, meditation and yoga all helped me develop my mindful muscles.

 Focus on You

 Have the tendency to put yourself last or let other’s views control your mood or direct your day?
 This can make you more susceptible to feeling too sensitive.
 Making time to do nothing, read a book or clean your room without the noise or energy of other people is a luxury.
 Turn off your phone and focus on doing something that you will thank yourself for later.
-Self care is imperative to recharge your batteries, and focusing on yourself for a moment strengthens your self-confidence.
+Self-care is imperative to recharge your batteries, and focusing on yourself for a moment strengthens your self-confidence.

 Feeling overly sensitive doesn’t have to rule your life.
 Start finding healthy ways to keep your emotions from running the show and make your own “bubble” by following these and other tips found on our blogs.